Shaka-n/ten_ex_take_home/README.md

 8. Now let's deploy this to fly.io.
 It is free to make an account and deploy a starter application.
 Follow their [getting started guide](https://fly.io/docs/elixir/getting-started/existing/).

+  *Deployment*

     You can find this project deployed live here: https://stefan-sahagian-ten-ex-take-home.fly.dev/characters